Darkone83/ModXo-Basic/Addons/X-RTC/Readme.md

 <img src="https://github.com/Darkone83/ModXo-Basic/blob/main/Addons/X-RTC/LPC.png" width=450>

 Using a SH 1.0 6P pigtail connect in the following order: Pin 6 (5V) on the pigtail will go to pin 6 of the LPC, Pin 1(GND) will go to pin 2 on the LPC, Pin 5(XSDA) on the pigtail will connect to pin 14 of the LPC, and finally Pin 2(XSCL) will connect to pin 13 on the LPC.
 Pins 3 and 4 can be removed as they are not used.
-Please use the 3.3V Standby points listed below to complete the install.
+Please use the 3.3V Standby points listed below to complete the installation.

-3.3V Standby points
+## 3.3V Standby points

-Run a short wire from the console's 3.3v standby outlined in red to the 3.3V_StdBy pad on the add-on board.
+Run a short wire from the console's 3.3V standby outlined in red to the 3.3V_StdBy pad on the add-on board.
 Mount and plug the 6P SH 1.0 cable from CN1 to the EXP connector on the ModXo-Basic (if you have another add-on board installed connect to the EXP connector on that board).
 Lastly, install 3v battery in the coin cell holder.

 ## 1.0 & 1.1